 Think: If there are 800 employees on your production, 800 I-9s will need to be verified.

 How to grant Verify I-9 Permission to an employee:

 NOTE: Permissions can be set initially on an Employee Invite and can be adjusted at any time.

 - Go to Crew Management.

-- Click the orange and white eye icon next to the employee whose Permissions you'd like to manage.
+- Click the orange "permissions" button next to the name of the employee.
 This will take you to the employee's Permissions.

 - In the left column, under "Verify I-9", select:

-- "Whole Crew" if you'd like the employee to be able to verify I-9s for any employee.
+- "Whole Crew" if you'd like the employee to be able to verify I-9s for any employee on the Project.

-- "Department Only" if you'd like the employee to only be able to verify I-9s within their own department.
+- "Department Only" if you'd like the employee to only be able to verify I-9s within their own department for this Project.

 - "None" if you do not want to allow this employee to verify I-9s for anyone.

-NOTE: A person may not verify his or her own I-9, even if that person has been granted Verify I-9 permissions.
+NOTE: A person may not verify their own I-9, even if that person has been granted Verify I-9 permissions.

 - At the bottom of the screen, click "Save".